Thomas Peter Usborne

 He started a humorous magazine at Oxford called Mesopotamia with Richard Ingrams, William Rushton, John Wells etc.

 First job with the advertising agency Ogilvy & Mather.
 Then publishing with Macdonald Books.
-In 1963 based on the team that had created Mesopotamia Peter co-founded the satirical magazine Private Eye.
+In 1963, based on the team that had created Mesopotamia, Peter co-founded the satirical magazine Private Eye.

-Two photographs in National Portrait Gallery.
+Two photographs are in the National Portrait Gallery.

 He became a Master of Business Administration (MBA) at INSEAD, the business school near Paris.